patinnc/patinnc.github.io/README.md

     - On my laptop (with 4 CPUs), running for 10 seconds of data collection runs fine.
     - Servers with lots of CPUs or running for a long time will probably blow up OPPAT currently.
     - The stacked chart can cause lots of data to be sent due to how it each event on one line is now stacked on every other line.
-- No mechanism yet to put more than 1 event on a chart... say for computing CPI (cycles per instruction).
+- Limited mechanism for a chart that needs more than 1 event on a chart...
+    - say for computing CPI (cycles per instruction).
+    - Or where you have one event that marks the 'start' of some action and another event that marks the 'end' of the action
+    - There is a 'derived events' logic that lets you create a new event from 1 or more other events
+    - See the derived event section
 - The user has to supply or install the data collection software:
     - on Windows xperf
         - See https://docs.microsoft.com/en-us/windows-hardware/get-started/adk-install